a3bd2lra7man/m7_db/README.md

 ### M7Dao with streams in mined

-M7Dao work with the streams in mined and provides you a way to keep watching the database in stream
+M7Dao works with the streams in mined and provides you a way to keep watching the database in stream

 M7Dao gives you that with the query you want